Factbox: U.S. presidential election moves to the courts

 U.S. District Judge Emmet Sullivan is overseeing a lawsuit by Vote Forward, the NAACP, and Latino community advocates who have been demanding the postal service deliver mail-in ballots in time to be counted in the election.

+The Trump campaign on Wednesday evening filed a lawsuit in state court in Chatham County, Georgia.
+Unlike the Pennsylvania and Michigan actions, that lawsuit it not asking a judge to halt ballot counting.
+Instead, the campaign said it received information that late-arriving ballots were improperly mingled with valid ballots, and asked a judge to enter an order making sure late-arriving ballots were separated so they would not be counted.

-Reporting by Tom Hals in Wilmington, Delaware; Editing by Noeleen Walder and Tom Brown
+Reporting by Tom Hals in Wilmington, Delaware and Jan Wolfe in Boston; Editing by Noeleen Walder, Tom Brown and Grant McCool

 Our Standards: The Thomson Reuters Trust Principles.